fed135/Kalm/README.md

 Simplify and optimize your Socket communications with:

 - Easy-to-use single syntax for all protocols
-- Configurable packet bundling (High-level Naggle's algorith implementation)
+- Configurable packet bundling (High-level Naggle's algorithm implementation)
 - Multiplexing for all protocols
 - Ultra-flexible and extensible, load your own adapters and encoders